frouo/lembot-public-website/blog/[25-06-04] how-to-export-lemlist-reports-by-tag-or-all-campaigns-at-once.md

 ## FAQs

-### Can I mix "By tag" and "All campaigns" in one Megabot?
+### Can I mix "By tags" and "All campaigns" in one Megabot?

 Not in the same run — choose one mode per Megabot.
-For combined exports, set up two Megabots: one for "By tag" and one for "All campaigns."
+For combined exports, set up two Megabots: one for "By tags" and one for "All campaigns."

 ### What if I add new tags later?

-In **By tag** mode, any new campaign tagged with your selected labels will automatically appear in your next export.
+In **By tags** mode, any new campaign tagged with your selected labels will automatically appear in your next export.

 ### Where do I find the exported sheet?